rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/l2_module_test_specification.md

 |05|call HdmiCecSetRxCallback(handle, NULL, 0) - unregister RX call back | handle, cbfunc=NULL, data address | HDMI_CEC_IO_SUCCESS| Should Pass |
 |06|call HdmiCecClose (handle) - close interface | handle=hdmiHandle | HDMI_CEC_IO_SUCCESS| Should Pass |

+#TODO write a function to query the get power status if the device is in standby send image view on command and see device is waking up and if device in power on state send standby message and ensure device is going to sleep state.